LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

        look for the unclosed terminal window you still have!

 #.
 On Microsoft Windows, pressing spacebar or Enter kills the window.
-    **On a Mac only, this makes the window gets two more lines, but still be visible:**
+    **On a Mac only, this makes the window get two more lines, but still remain visible:**

     ..  image:: ../images/lab-edit/processComplete.png
         :alt: Xamarin Studio Process Complete Image